-Of course civilian radomes are far less insidious and generally radomes are only used when there’s a dish with moving parts that needs to be protected.
+Of course civilian radomes are far less insidious.
+Generally antennas only use radomes when there’s a dish with moving parts that needs to be protected.
 In most cases the components of a dish are waterproof enough that there isn’t a problem with the elements, but when you throw salt water into the mix it gets to be a little dicey.

 Radomes are often white in color but they don’t have to be.
 The only thing that’s important is that they are totally transparent to the frequencies they pick up, and sometimes that means they can be any color, even black, if the coloring agents respond differently to RF than they do to visible light.

-Sometimes, antennas are “radomized” as well.
-Our Televes and Antennas Direct antennas are both covered in sleek-looking plastic.
-It’s not just for show, at least not in the Televes model – there’s a powerful amplifier and delicate components in there that could be easily damaged by a storm.
-So the whole business is covered in a weather-tight enclosure that has no effect on the antenna’s ability to perform.
+Sometimes, antennas have radomes as well.
+Our Televes and Antop antennas are both covered in sleek-looking plastic.
+It’s not just for show, at least not in the Televes models – there’s a powerful amplifier and delicate components in there that could be easily damaged by a storm.
+So, a weather-tight enclosure covers it.
+The enclosure doesn’t affect the antenna’s ability to perform.

 Still, as useful as radomes are, there’s definitely an appearance factor at play.
 Those sexy-looking plastic coverings give any antenna a more modern appearance, and if that helps sell them, well at that point everyone wins.